Breakthrough-Energy/PreREISE/README.md

 ## Outputting Demand Profile
 The notebook https://github.com/intvenlab/PreREISE/blob/mlh/prereise/gather/demanddata/EIA/demo/OutputDemandProfiles.ipynb
-describes the steps done to convert the raw demand data into the input profile data.
+shows the steps done to convert the raw demand data into the input demand profile data.
 Cleaning steps included
 1) missing data imputation - the EIA method was used, i.e., EIA published data was used; beyond this, NA's were converted to float zeros
 2) missing hours were added
 3) the BA counts were distributed across each region where the BA operates, using the region populations as weights.
+For example, if a BA operates in both WA and OR, the counts for WA are weighted by the fraction of the total counts in WA relative to the total population of WA and OR.
+The demand profile is finally converted to Matlab input using Matlab.
+Another copy with headers is saved in L:\Renewable Energy\EnergyGridModeling\Data\Western\demand_data\processed.